 Templates are made up of Cards

 Your ThoughtFarmer intranet comes with default templates for different content types, each containing Cards that are useful for a content type.
 The intranet administrator can customize templates to suit your organization.
-(To learn more, see Content type templates.)
+(To learn more, see Content templates.)
 When a user creates a page, they find that the template is pre-populated with different Cards, or page features.
 Some Cards have to be set up, or filled with content, in order for them to display on the completed page.
-(To learn more, see How to set up Cards on a page.)
+(To learn more, see How to set up Cards.)

 Depending on the level of permission a user has been granted, they may also have the ability to further customize a page by adding Cards that are not part of the template, or moving and reordering Cards.
 Administrators in admin mode can always modify the Cards on a specific page.
-(To learn more about customizing the Cards on a page, see How to modify templates.)
+(To learn more about customizing the Cards on a page, see How to modify a page template.)